Hsu-Che-Wei/scKB/README.md

 4. Extract the intron information and make kallisto index

-   An example of Arabidopsis single cell data prepared using "10X v3 chemistry" is provided here.
+   An example showing how to extract intron information and prepare kallisto index for __Arabidopsis__ singel cell sample prepared using "10X v3 chemistry" is provided here.

    In R :
    ```